 Books: I like memoirs and creative nonfiction, graphic novels, and stylistically excessive novels.
 I also read a lot of graphic novels.
 Favourites of all time are probably the Alice novels by Lewis Carroll and The Phantom Tollbooth by Norman Juster.

 One Amazing Thing I’ve Done

 I once pissed off the entire global community of Harry Potter fans by writing an essay satirically suggesting that the only way for terrorists to get the attention of the American populace was to kidnap J.K.
 Rowling before she finished the seventh Harry Potter book.
 I received loads of hate mail and threats to cast curses on me.
 A good summary of the incident can be found here: http://wiki.fandomwank.com/index.php/The_Leaky_Cauldron#TLC_vs_Stanford_Daily I suppose you ought not check it out if you are prone to think things in poor taste — otherwise, enjoy!

 Teach, Learn, Share

-I've been practicing acroyoga for a year now and am always happy to share that with others.
+I've been practicing acroyoga for a few years now and am always happy to share that with others.
 It's a real thrill to be lifted in the air or to balance upside down for the first time, and I'd love to give you that thrill!
 (Acroyoga is a form of partner acrobatics where one person lies on the ground and lifts the other in the air, then performs all kinds of acrobatic tricks and therapeutic yoga-style poses.)